transentis/bptk_py/README.md

 You should also study the BPTK-Py tutorial, which contains the sample models and Jupyter notebooks referenced in the online documentation.
 You can clone or download the tutorial from our [git repository](https://github.com/transentis/bptk_py_tutorial).

-BPTK-Py is developed and maintained by transentis Labs GmbH.
+BPTK-Py is developed and maintained by transentis labs GmbH.

 For questions regarding installation, usage and other help please contact us at: [support@transentis.com](mailto:support@transentis.com).

 ## Changelog

+## 1.1.24
+* Update to BptkServer internals

 ## 1.1.23
 * Add a new experimental feature that allows REST APIs for simulation models to be set up easily.